onemanbuilds/nsfw_bot/README.md

 # Discord NSFW Bot
- One of my friends wanted to have an nsfw bot on his discord server but a lot of them are limited if you are not pay for it so i simply made one.<br/>
+ One of my friends wanted to have a nsfw bot on his discord server but a lot of them are limited if you are not pay for it so i simply made one.<br/>
  Also it has an mp4 to gif converter.

 # Usage